Thala cernica

 Thala cernica is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

+The rosy-orange shell is rather fusiform.
+The aperture equals the spire in length.
+The whorls are angulate at the suture.
+The body whorl becomes attenuate at the top.
+The outer lip is dentate inside.
+The superior teeth are elongate.

 Distribution

 This species occurs in the Indian Ocean off Madagascar.